emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 .. tip:: If an error occurs when calling *emcc*, run it with the ``-v`` option to print out a lot of useful debug information.

+.. note:: In this section, and later on, we run some files from the ``tests/`` folder.
+That folder contains files for the Emscripten test suite.
+Some can be run standalone, but others must be run through the test harness itself, see :ref:`emscripten-test-suite` for more information.

 Generating HTML